 A macrobiotic teacher from the European Kushi Institute told the story about his visit to Africa.
 He slept with the windows wide open at night—but with an umeboshi in his mouth.
 And the mosquitoes didn’t bother him at all, he said.

 Here’s my own experience with the amazing umeboshi.
 It’s after a heavy snowfall.
 I decided to put the umeboshi plum to the test myself.

 Before going out to shovel snow from the driveway after a snow storm, I placed an organic umeboshi plum in my mouth.

 The effect was amazing, if not surprising.
 I felt like an ancient Japanese samurai who conquered fatigue with a single umeboshi plum in my mouth!

 For nearly two hours, I was shoveling all that snow, feeling strong, centered, and grounded from my Hara (in Japanese) or lower Dantian (in Chinese).

+When you buy umeboshi plums, make sure you read the label carefully.
 Many commercially made umeboshi plums contain sugar, MSG, preservatives, and other unnatural ingredients.
-When you buy umeboshi plums, make sure you read the label carefully.
-Do not buy the ones with all these unnatural ingredients.
+Do not buy plums with these unnatural ingredients.

-Of course, it is better to use naturally preserved whole plums, preferably organic umeboshi plums.
-You can easily buy them online or from health food stores.
+Of course, it is best to use organic umeboshi plums.

 Note: These natural food tips, traditional remedies, and anecdotes are for maintaining your health and wellness.
 They are not meant to replace any medical treatment.
 If you have a diagnosed condition, or are in doubt, you should always seek medical advice.